marcelrienks-vox/CelemarRoboCode/README.md

 ### ToDo: ###
 * Investigate IAdvancedRobot interface, this could be used instead of the MyAdvancedRobot abstract class which i created to have something that each robot could inherit off of
 * Complete WallE robot
+	* Test best result between moving in parallel with target synchronously or asynchronously
+	* Test how to lock onto target while rotating and target moving away
+	Possibly use oscillate scan instead of lock

 ## Robots ##